-MA enters in inverted flight and performs a quarter pirouette (tail turns to circle centre) to enter a funnel.
-After a quarter funnel MA performs a complete smaller funnel (max. half diameter of the first) then continues with another quarter larger funnel, followed again by a complete smaller funnel etc. After the larger funnel is completed there is again a complete smaller funnel, followed immediately by another quarter pirouette to the exit in inverted flight.
-The diameter of the large funnel should be at least 20 metres.
+MA enters in inverted flight and on centreline immediately performs a quarter pirouette, tail rotates to circle centre and enters a funnel.
+After a quarter funnel MA performs a complete smaller funnel (max. half diameter of the first) then continues with another quarter larger funnel, followed again by a complete smaller funnel etc. After the larger funnel is completed there is again a complete smaller funnel, followed immediately on centreline by another quarter pirouette to the exit in inverted flight.
+The diameter of the large funnel should be at least 20 meters.